David-Patow/Drains1268TwinOakLn/README.md

 Here's a quick tour of the ditches and drains around 1268 Twin Oak Ln, after a typical rainfall.

-In brief, I think there are 4 spots that need attention.
-Due to these blockages, all the rainwater overflows the Twin Oak Ln ditch, flows across the lawn, collects back in the Weber Ln drain, then exits by a single, 8" conduit.
+In brief, I think there are 4 spots that need attention: one blocked ditch, two blocked driveway conduits, and one blocked roadway conduit.
+Due to these blockages, the rainwater from two properties overflows the Twin Oak Ln ditch, flows across the lawn, collects back in the Weber Ln drain, then exits by a single, 8" conduit.

-As the Twin Oak Ln ditch does not have a proper outflow, it is usually filled with water, even during dry times, which breeds mosquitoes.
+As the Twin Oak Ln ditch does not have a proper outflow, it also is usually filled with water, even during dry times, which breeds mosquitoes and is an attractive nuisance for grandchildren 😄.

 Photo B : An overview of the properties, indicating the location of each of the following photos (*yellow arrows*) and the 4 suspected blockages (*orange arrows*).

 ![B - Patow-Drain-B.jpg](Patow-Drain-B.jpg)

-Photo C : The ditches on Twin Oak Ln, full from rainfall.
-The same-level water implies that there is no blockage under the driveway.
+Photo C : Looking up Twin Oak Ln from the driveway of 1268, towards Smith Rd.
+The ditches are full from a typical rainfall.
+The water levels and visible flow imply that there is no blockage under either driveway.

 ![C - Patow-Drain-B.jpg](Patow-Drain-C.jpg)